 The riskiest portfolio – holding corporate bonds shows the highest return and the highest risk – as measured by standard deviation.
 Similarly, as the term of U.S. Treasury bonds increases, as does both the return and the standard deviation of the portfolio; as issuer quality increased from corporates to Treasuries, portfolio risk decreases.
 As bond maturity shortens, portfolio risk further decreases.

 Using the Sharpe Ratio to the Measure the Performance of Long-Term U.S. Treasury Bonds

-In fact, the difference in the numbers are so small, it may problematic to assume the same results going forward.
-That is, if future performance were only slightly different, the best performing investment could very well change.
+In fact, the difference in the numbers is so small, that it may be problematic to assume the same results in the future.
+After all, if future performance were only slightly different, the best-performing investment could very well change.

 Financial Crisis Performance of Various Bond Indices

 See the table below.
 The portfolios more heavily laden with longer-term Treasuries marginally outperformed those portfolios holding other bonds.
 Note that these portfolios were rebalanced annually.